jurgis/spree-additional-calculators/README.md

 Additional Spree Calculators
 ============================

-This gem contains additional calculators for [Spree Comerce](http://spreecommerce.com)
+This gem contains additional calculators for [Spree Commerce](http://spreecommerce.com)

 Currently there is only a single calculator implemented but the infrastructure allows to easily add more.

-* WeightAndQuantity calculator determines the shipping and handling cost based on total item weigh and number or items in the order.
+* "Weight And Quantity" calculator determines the shipping and handling cost based on total item weigh and number or items in the order.